 The Council will pay the bills for anyone staying in hotels or serviced apartments.
 This covers room costs, meals taken in hotel restaurants or cafes, hotel laundry costs and other costs incurred in hotels or apartments.

-We will pay £300 a week food allowance to all residents in hotels aged 5 years and over, and £150 a week food allowance for children aged under five years.
+We will pay £300 a week food allowance to all residents whilst they are in emergency accommodation aged 5 years and over, and £150 a week food allowance for children aged under five years.
+We are unable to pay food allowance if residents are away from the emergency accommodation.
+We are unable to backdate food allowance.

-We will pay travel costs, for example, an Oyster card for adults to travel around London.
+We will pay travel costs for residents whilst they are in emergency accommodation, for example, an Oyster card for adults to travel around London.
 We will also pay for an Oyster card for school children who have to use public transport, which has a cost, to get to school.

-Financial help when moving out of emergency accommodation (hotels and serviced apartments)
+Financial help to move out of emergency accommodation (hotels and serviced apartments)

-To help residents move out of hotels into interim or permanent accommodation, a payment will be provided at £300 per person per week, and £150 per child (age 0-5) per week.
+To help residents move out of hotels into interim or permanent accommodation, a payment will be provided at £300 per person per week, and £150 per child (age 0 to 5) per week.

-For residents of Grenfell Tower and Grenfell Walk, these payments will continue for three months after moving, and then continue for another three months at a level of £150 per person per week and £75 per child (aged 0-5) per week.
+For residents of Grenfell Tower and Grenfell Walk eligible under the Grenfell Rehousing Policy, these payments will continue for three months (12 weeks) after moving, and then continue for another three months (12 weeks) at a level of £150 per person per week and £75 per child (aged 0 to 5) per week.

-For residents of the Walkways, these payments will continue for two months after moving, and then continue for another two months at a level of £150 per person per week and £75 per child (aged 0-5) per week.
+For residents of the Walkways, Treadgold House and Bramley House eligible under the Wider Grenfell Rehousing Policy, these payments will continue for two months (8 weeks) after moving, and then continue for another two months (8 weeks) at a level of £150 per person per week and £75 per child (aged 0 to 5) per week.

 This money will be paid direct into your bank account.